University of Arkansas: "Calling the Hogs"

 Fans of the University of Arkansas have been "Calling the Hogs" since the 1920s.
 This tradition, which refers to the school's most popular cheer at sporting events, is said to have begun when a group of farmers attending a game began issuing hog calls to encourage a lagging Razorback football team.
 The encouragement worked and the attending crowd took notice of the farmers' calling.
 By the next game, a group of men had organized to cry "Wooo, Pig, Sooie".
 The call has since become the school's best-known cheer.

 Alma mater

 The University of Arkansas Alma Mater was written in 1909 by Brodie Payne, an alumnus of the University of Arkansas.
-He submitted his song to an ongoing competition that was trying to find a song for the university and won first prize.
-Henry D. Tovey, who was the director of the Glee Club at that time, set the song to music.
-In 1931, the University College Song Association in New York reviewed a collection of 500 college tunes, and the University of Arkansas Alma Mater was judged to be one of the twenty-five best college songs of the United States.
+Henry D. Tovey, director of the Glee Club at the time, set the song to music.

-It is a student custom to point towards Old Main at the end of the verse when the words "we sing unto you" are sung.

 Fight song

 Originally known as the "Field Song", the words and tune of the University of Arkansas Fight Song were written in 1913 by William Edwin Douglas while he was an undergraduate.
 Music was added by Henry D. Tovey, Douglas's music professor, and the song eventually became adopted as the "Arkansas Fight Song".